syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 Searching will be performed based on the `TextMemberPath` property while entering the text into the selection box.
 If `TextMemberPath` is set to `null`, searching will be disabled.

 N> When `TextMemberPath` is `null`, searching will be performed based on `DisplayMemberPath`.
-When both the properties have `null` value, searching will be disabled.
+When both the properties have a `null` value, searching will be disabled.

 {% tabs %}
 {% highlight c# %}